 Attendance: Description: Notes: YTD attendance > 99% Excellent 2 days or less absence in the full academic year.
-Execution Excellent attendance and something to be very proud of.
-YTD attendance > 97% Very Good; meets school target 6 days or less off each year; equates to missing between 5 and 30 hours of learning across the year but this shouldn't hinder progress if you ensure you catch up on any work missed.
-YTD attendance drops below 97% (>95%) and/or pattern in absence appears to be emerging Good; meets Government's expectations 6 to 10 days off each year; equates to missing between 30 and 50 lessons across the year and it 'shouldn't' hinder progress in any subject but might if you do not ensure you catch up on work missed.
-Form Tutor will closely monitor your attendance, discuss reasons for absence and ensure you know how to catch up on any work missed.
-YTD attendance drops to 95% (>93%) or 2 days absence in one term Requires Improvement; failing to meet Government expectations.
-10 to 13 days off each year which is 50 - 65 hours of lost learning which may hinder progress in some subjects.
-Letter to be sent home to parents.
-Student's attendance will be monitored closely by Form Tutor.
-Form Tutor will identify any patterns in absence or barriers to attending, set any appropriate targets to improve and hold discussions after any future absence (back to school discussion).
-YTD attendance drops to 93% (>90%) or 3 days absence in one term Continues to fail to meet Government expectations.
-13-19 days off each year; 65 - 95 hours of lost learning which is likey to hinder progress in some subjects.
-Letter sent home to parents.
-Student likely to be added to Targeted Daily Monitoring Group for 4 week period; attendance monitored by Form Tutor/AHoY, weekly review meeting.
-Parents may be invited in to school dependent on absence pattern.
-YTD attendance drops to 90% (>85%) or 5 days absence in one term Cause for Concern; Persistent Absence.
-90% attendance equates to half a day off every week!
-19-29 days absence; 85%-90% attendance equates to missing between 95 and 145 lessons across the year and will inevitably hinder progress in most subjects.
+Excellent attendance and something to be very proud of.
+YTD attendance > 97% Very Good; meets school target 6 days or less off each year = 5 - 30 hours of lost learning This shouldn't hinder progress if you ensure you catch up on any work missed.
+YTD attendance drops below 97% and/or pattern in absence appears to be emerging Good; meets Government's expectations 6 - 10 days off each year = 30 - 50 hours of lost learning This 'shouldn't' hinder progress in any subject but might if you do not ensure you catch up on work missed.
+YTD attendance drops to 95% Requires Improvement 10 - 13 days off each year = 50 - 65 hours of lost learning This may hinder progress in some subjects.
+Letter sent home Form tutor may contact parents/carers to discuss any attendance concerns/patterns in absence YTD attendance drops to 92% Nearly Persistent Absence: Continues to fail to meet Government expectations 13-19 days off each year = 65 - 95 hours of lost learning This is likely to hinder progress in most subjects.
+NPA Letter sent home to parents/carers.
+Parents may be invited into school dependent on absence pattern/reasons for absence.
+YTD attendance drops to 90% or 5 days unauthorised absence in any 10 consecutive weeks Persistent Absence: Cause for Concern; 90% attendance equates to is half a day off every week!
+85%-90% attendance = 95 - 145 hours of lost learning This will inevitably hinder progress in most subjects.
 In employment, a person who only attends 41⁄2 days a week is unlikely to hold down a job!
-Educational Welfare Officer likely to become involved and can result in parents receiving a Penalty Notice (fine of £80 per parent) Parents likely to be invited in to school for a meeting to discuss attendance concerns with Ahoy/HoY/DAL/EWO.
-Student placed on Attendance Monitoring Card for 4 week period; daily monitoring, weekly review meetings.
-YTD attendance falls below 85% (>60) Continued Cause for Concern; Continued Persistent Absence.
-Attendance Support Plan other agencies will likely now become involved.
-The Educational Welfare Officer will monitor attendance along with Ahoy, School Attendance Officer and SLT; EWO may escalate procedures further which can YTD attendance is < 60% and student is in danger of becoming a severe absentee (<50%) Major cause of concern; Severe Absence Attendance Support Plan Stage 5 Attendance, and progress is now a major cause of concern.
+PA Letter sent home to parents/carers.
+Parents invited into school for a meeting to discuss attendance concerns Attendance Support Plan (ASP) will be completed and student placed on Daily Attendance Monitoring for 4 week period.
+Educational Welfare Officer (EWO) may become involved and can result in parents receiving a Penalty Notice (fine of £80 per parent) YTD attendance falls below 85% Continued Persistent Absence: Continued Cause for Concern Attendance is now a real cause of concern and is significantly impacting progress; other agencies will now become involved.
+Student and parents will be invited into school for an Attendance Meeting with SLT and members of the School Attendance Team.
+ASP reviewed and any additional actions agreed The Educational Welfare Officer will monitor attendance along with School Attendance Team until attendance shows sustained improvement EWO may escalate procedures further which can result in parents being taken to court.
+YTD attendance is less than 60% and student is in danger of becoming a severe absentee (<50%) Close to Severe Absence: Major cause of concern Attendance, and progress is now a major cause of concern.
 School/EWO work with additional agencies to find ways of addressing individual cases.
+EWO can escalate procedures legally.